-“In the shoulder, we have rotator cuff muscles, and tendons and ligaments within the joint itself, all encapsulated with connective tissue,” says Lance Johnson, MD, a family medicine physician at Scripps Clinic Encinitas, specializing in sports medicine.
+“In the shoulder, we have rotator cuff muscles, and tendons and ligaments within the joint itself, all encapsulated with connective tissue,” says Tara Robbins, MD, a family medicine and sports medicine physician at Scripps Clinic Del Mar.

 “The main culprit behind frozen shoulder is essentially this connective tissue.
 Inflammation leads to fibrosis or scarring, to the extent where the joint capsule contracts on itself.
 When that happens, the joint is not able to move as freely as it should.”

-Dr. Johnson says that frozen shoulder’s progression can be broken down into three stages:
+Dr. Robbins says that frozen shoulder’s progression can be broken down into three stages:

 The freezing stage